“Rahab of Jericho” by Dina Cormick

 When Rahab chooses God, she chooses salvation.
 The “cord of scarlet thread” given to Rahab by the Hebrew spies marked her household as covered by covenant: Rahab and her family would be passed over during Jericho’s destruction.
 Rahab’s story is our story.
 A reminder that as believers in Jesus Christ, you and I were brought out of spiritual prostitution and idolatry and into the Family Tree of Jesus.
 Brothers and sisters, co-heirs, and ministers of the very same reconciliation we have received to those who are on the outside looking in — those who would stick out like sore thumbs if they walked into our churches, offices, or coffee shops; those who may not dress like us, talk like us, vote like us.

 Christ Jesus hung from a Roman cross, a blood-soaked cord upon the windowsill of the world.
 Claim his Passover Gift.
 Celebrate it.
-Find ways to remember you are tied into It All.
-Weave the thread of redemption into every aspect of your life so that you may present a habit, which is to say, a garment, of grace to the world and extend that thread, that life-line, to others, that those who are outside might be grafted in.
+Find ways to remember you are tied into the very center of God’s Great Story.
+Then weave the thread of redemption into every aspect of your life so that you may present a habit, which is to say, a garment, of grace to the world.
+Extend that thread, that life-line, to others, that those who are on the outside might be grafted in.

 - Frymer-Kensky, Tikva.
 Reading the Women of the Bible.
 New York: Random House, 2002.
 36.